north-road/slyr/README.md

  - `style_to_bin.py` Exports the contents of an ESRI `.style` database to individual `.bin` binary files, each containing an encoded version of a single symbol
  - `style_to_qgis_xml.py` Converts the contents of an ESRI `.style` database to a QGIS 3.x Style `.xml` file, ready for importing direct into your QGIS style library (requires QGIS 3.x)

- All tools require the command line `mdbtools` for handling the `.style` database files.
+ Style parsing tools require the command line `mdbtools` for handling the `.style` database files.
 Binaries of these can be downloaded from [https://github.com/lsgunth/mdbtools-win](https://github.com/lsgunth/mdbtools-win), and they should be extracted and available in the Windows path.
 Alternatively, you can extract them to any folder and then setup the correct path to that folder through the Settings -> Options -> SLYR panel.

+ LYR parsing tools do not require any additional dependencies.

 QGIS Plugin
 ===========